 The chronic system threat to MCWD's present water supplies is seawater intrusion, which has occurred along the coastal margin of the Salinas Valley in response to historic over-drafting of the basin.
 Contamination from volatile organic compounds (VOCs) has also affected MCWD wells and could pose additional problems.
-Although seawater intrusion has not yet affected the deep zone (900-Foot Aquifer) of the SVGB (which is the source of supply for District Wells No.10, 11, 12 and 34), it is possible that continued extractions in the 900-Foot Aquifer could ultimately lead to contamination of these water supplies by seawater.
-MCWD monitors the rate of seawater intrusion and plans to develop alternative water resources that would be insulated from intrusion.
+Although seawater intrusion has not yet affected the deep zone (900-Foot Aquifer) of the SVGB (which is the source of supply for Marina's WellDistrict Wells No.10, No.11, 12 and No.1234), it is possible that continued extractions in the 900-Foot Aquifer could ultimately lead to contamination of these water supplies by seawater.
+MCWD monitors the rate of seawater intrusion and plans to construct a new well in the deep aquifer and develop alternative water resources that would be insulated from intrusion.
 However, it is possible for intrusion to appear in a relatively short time span and reduce overall supplies available.
-Consequently, the MCWD has structured this Water Shortage Contingency Plan with the primary goal of reducing water demands to allow time for alternative water supply measures, including the drilling of alternate wells in areas unaffected by intrusion and/or contamination.
-A specific triggering mechanism for various levels of conservation is tied to concentrations of chlorides in MCWD wells and possible concentrations of VOCs, such as trichloroethylene (TCE) which was previously observed at low levels in Well No. 9 (no longer in service) in Central Marina and is occasionally detected at Wells No. 29, 30 and 31 in the Ord Community.
+Consequently, the MCWD has structured this Water Shortage Contingency Plan with the primary goal of reducing water supply demands to allow time for alternative water supply measures, including the drilling of alternate wells in areas unaffected by intrusion and/or contamination.
+A specific triggering mechanism for various levels of conservation is tied to concentrations of chlorides in MCWD wells and possible concentrations of VOCs, such as trichloroethylene (TCE) which was previously observed at low levels in Well No. 99 (no longer in service) in Central Marina and is occasionally detected at WellWells No. 29, 30 and 31 in the Ord Community.
 Chloride concentration is directly related to the seawater intrusion problem, and both parameters (chloride and VOCs) are related to the overall basin viability as a secure source of water supply.

-Chloride concentration is a key indicator of water quality degradation due to seawater intrusion.
+Chloride concentration, which is the trigger for the most advanced stages of conservation, is also is a key indicator of water quality degradation due to seawater intrusion.
 Tests for statistically significant changes in chloride concentrations assist in the detection of the earliest stages of intrusion and are appropriate indicators of a water supply emergency.
 In addition, MCWD currently monitors its Ord Community wells for the presence of TCE and other organic compounds, and works with the U.S. Army regarding the Army's groundwater cleanup actions in the Ord Community.